-A potential increase in disease occurrences due to the addition of approximately 79,000 people (maximal estimate at the 2014 peak year) would be anticipated.
-A natural annual increase of 1.2% in the Guam population is also anticipated, resulting in a population of approximately 200,000 Guam residents by the year 2019 (during the operational period).
-With the increase in military and dependent personnel, the total Guam population would be approximately 232,166 in 2019 (see Chapter 16, Socioeconomics for more detail on projected population growth patterns).
-Using the average per capita rates for notifiable diseases on Guam, the potential increase in disease occurrences was estimated based on the natural increase in population and the anticipated arrival of military personnel and their dependants.
+A potential increase in disease occurrences due to the addition of approximately 21,262 personnel and dependents and 18,374 construction employees (peak construction force in 2014) would be anticipated.
+A natural annual increase of 1.4% in the Guam population is also anticipated, resulting in a population of approximately 201,095 by the year 2019.
+With the increase in military and dependent personnel, the total Guam population would be approximately 222,357 in 2019 (see Chapter 16, Socioeconomics, in this volume for more detail on projected population growth patterns).
+Using the average per capita rates for notifiable diseases on Guam, the potential increase in disease occurrences was estimated based on the natural increase in population and the anticipated arrival of military personnel and their dependents.
 The construction workforce visiting Guam from other countries to support construction requirements (peak construction force of 18,374 in 2014) would have the potential to contribute notifiable disease incidents during the construction period (2010 to 2016).
 A discussion of medical care and health screening for workers visiting Guam to support construction activities is provided in Section 16, Socioeconomics and General Services.

 With construction activities, there is a potential for standing water and water based vectors such as mosquitoes and related diseases.
 Most mosquitoes require quiet, standing water or moist soil where flooding occurs to lay their eggs.
 Removal of standing water sources and/or promotion of drainage would eliminate potential breeding sites.
-In compliance with Guam Code Annotated (GCA) (10 GCA 36-Mosquito Control), to limit the amount of standing water at construction sites, stagnant water pools, puddles, and ditches would be drained or filled; containers that catch/trap water (e.g., buckets, old tires, cans) would be removed; and if necessary, pesticide application (e.g., Bacillus thuringensis) could be used to help control mosquitoes.
-Implementing these BMPs would reduce the opportunities for an outbreak of water-related diseases.
+To limit the amount of standing water at construction sites, stagnant water pools, puddles, and ditches would be drained or filled; containers that catch/trap water (e.g., buckets, old tires, cans) would be removed; and if necessary, pesticide application (e.g., Bacillus thuringensis) could be used to help control mosquitoes.
+Implementing these best management practices would reduce the opportunities for an outbreak of water-related diseases.

 The potential increase in disease occurrences based on the estimated 2019 Guam population is presented in Table 18.2-1.
-Based on the anticipated 2019 population of Guam, the annual number of AIDS cases could increase by 1 to a total of 7 cases; the number of cholera, dengue, and malaria cases is not anticipated to increase and would remain at about one case annually; the number of cases of Hepatitis C is not anticipated to increase and would remain at about 4 cases annually; the number of cases of measles is not anticipated to increase and would remain at about 2 cases annually; the number of Rubella and Typhoid fever cases are not anticipated to increase and would remain at about 2 cases, and the number of TB cases could increase by 128 to a total of 955 cases, and the number of TB cases could increase by 13 to a total of 96 cases.
+Based on the anticipated 2019 population of Guam, the annual number of AIDS cases could increase by 1 to a total of 7 cases; the number of cholera, dengue, and malaria cases is not anticipated to increase and would remain at about one case annually; the number of cases of Hepatitis C is not anticipated to increase and would remain at about 4 cases annually; the number of cases of measles is not anticipated to increase and would remain at about 2 cases annually; the number of Rubella and Typhoid fever cases is not anticipated to increase and would remain at below one case annually; the number of STDs could increase by 77 to a total of 915 cases, and the number of TB cases could increase by 16 to a total of 79 cases.